-How the school has developed its objectives:-
+How the school has developed its objective:-

-The school's current equality objectives represent the school's priorities and are the outcome of a careful review and analysis of data and other information.
+The school's current equality objective represents the school's priorities and are the outcome of a careful review and analysis of data and other information.
 They also take into account national and local priorities and issues.
 In particular:-

-- The objectives are based on consultation conducted with staff, children, governors and parents and carers and evidence collected and published; - The objectives are specific and measurable they meet the school's needs and are achievable; - The objectives are integrated into the school improvement plan; - The school will publish its objectives on the school's website; - The school will report annually to the Governing Body on progress towards achieving the objectives; - Evidence will be published on the school website of the steps being taken and the progress towards meeting these objectives; - Evidence of steps taken and progress made towards meeting past objectives will also be published; - The objectives will be reviewed annually and will be updated at least every four years.
+- The objectives are based on viewpoint of staff, children, governors, parents and carers; - The objective is specific and measurable it meets the school's needs and are achievable; - The objectives are integrated into the school improvement plan; - The school will publish its objectives on the school's website; - The school will report annually to the Governing Body on progress towards achieving the objectives; - Evidence will be published on the school website of the steps being taken and the progress towards meeting these objectives; - Evidence of steps taken and progress made towards meeting past objectives will also be published; - The objective will be reviewed annually and will be updated at least every four years.